PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 This section is automatically specified by the program as *not relevant* when the module includes a *circle* perceptual shape.

+If the hands have opposite specifications for axis direction within every applicable axis, select the checkbox for *H1 and H2 move in opposite directions* and continue to fill out the instance of the module as it applies to H1.
+The axis direction for H2 can then be defined implicitly without coding another :ref:`instance` of Movement for each hand.
+This selection does not apply for signs where the hands move along different (sets of) axes, like `TAPE <https://asl-lex.org/visualization/?sign=tape>`.

 .. note::
-    **Both hands moving in opposite axis directions**

-    If the hands have opposite specifications for axis direction within each applicable axis, select this checkbox and continue to fill out the instance of the module as it applies to H1.
-The axis direction for H2 can then be defined implicitly without coding another instance of Movement for each hand.

-    This selection does not apply for signs where the hands move along different (sets of) axes, like `TAPE <https://asl-lex.org/visualization/?sign=tape>`.
+    **Opposite horizontal directions**

     Take care in consideration of the horizontal axis, since SLP-AA allows users to select whether the horizontal axis is defined in **absolute** (toward H1/H2) or **relative** (:ref:`ipsilateral`/:ref:`contralateral`) terms for each module, where the default for Movement is set as relative directions.
 (Consult the :ref:`global_settings` for information on changing these options for each module.)